DraconDev/rusti/tasks.md

 ## TODO

+-   ???
+The css interop is a persisting problem that needs to be fixed, i dont want tailwind or inline styles cause that leads to hard to read code, so either we have css or style tags, but not both
+-   this does raise question about the

+##

 -   Style all lessons in a modern dark theme
     -   [x] style lesson 0
     -   [x] style lesson 1